quicwg/ops-drafts/draft-ietf-quic-applicability.md

 and randomness discussed in {{!QUIC-TLS}} should be taken into account when deploying and using QUIC.

-Further, migration to an new address exposes a linkage between client addresses to the server and may expose this linkage also to the path if the connection ID cannot be changed or flows can otherwise be correlated.
+Further, migration to a new address exposes a linkage between client addresses to the server and may expose this linkage also to the path if the connection ID cannot be changed or flows can otherwise be correlated.
 When migration is supported, this needs to be